-Why do your customers choose to stay with you?
-Make a list of all of the reasons why your present customers chose to stay at your hotel.
-Are you in a prime location for sightseeing or do you offer great value for money?
-Do you have an award winning restaurant or are you surrounded by popular cafes?
+You can start by making a list of all of the reasons why your present customers chose to stay at your hotel.
+Perhaps you’re in a prime location for sightseeing, or you offer great value for money?
+Maybe it’s your award-winning restaurant, or you’re surrounded by popular cafes?

-It’s great to know why customers choose you, but you also need to know why your customer sometimes chooses the competition.
-What are they offering and how are they positioning themselves to increase room sales?
+It’s great to know why customers choose you, but you also need to understand why your customer sometimes chooses the competition.
+What exactly are they offering, and how are they positioning themselves to increase room sales?

-What does your customer want?
+3. What does your customer want?

 It could include,